Hileene/BehalalAline_5_21122022/README.md

 For this project, my mission was to implement a dynamic e-commerce website.
 My tasks included:

-- Unifying the already completed front-end work by dynamically integrating API elements into various web pages using JavaScript.
+- Combine the work that has been done on the front-end by dynamically integrating API elements into various web pages using JavaScript.
-- Establishing an acceptance test plan.
+- Set up a plan for acceptance testing

 ## Fictional Scenario